Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 • You are root on the Raspberry Pi Zero, or you know how to use sudo as we configured it in the installation tutorial.

-Now we add a new user which will be dedicated the pluginblea jeedom’s plugin.
+Now we add a new user which will be dedicated to the “pluginblea” jeedom’s plugin (also called Bluetooth Advertisement or BLEA).
 This user will be used by the Jeedom controller to connect through ssh/scp to the raspberry/antenna to copy files, and run a small pluginblea instance (a set of python scripts).

 adduser pluginblea